OCR-D/spec/web_api.md

   information about a job (ID, status, etc.).
 Depending on the configuration in the processing message, a result message can be `POST`ed to the callback URL, published to the result queue, or both.
 The schema for result messages can be found [here](web_api/result-message.schema.yml).
+* **METS Server**: The METS Server makes a workspace accessible over http or unix file socket.
+It provides asynchronous and parallel access to the METS and this makes it possible for multiple Processing Workers to work on the same workspace at the same time.

 ### Description